US-CBP/GTAS/README.md

 (2) provide real-time risk assessment against this data based on your own specific risk criteria and/or watch lists (3) view high risk travelers, their associated flight and reservation information, and possible affiliates

-## Where is GTAS currenlty Deployed
+## Where is GTAS currenlty Deployed?

-* Maldives | Maldives Customs Service http://www.wcoomd.org/en/media/newsroom/2018/march/global-travel-assessment-system-implementation-in-maldives.aspx
+* Maldives | Maldives Customs Service http://www.wcoomd.org/es-es/media/newsroom/2019/july/gtas-go-live-in-maldives.aspx
+* Two other deployments scheduled before the end of 2019

 ## About the code
 GTAS is developed in Java and uses open source software components and platforms.